 Now, try some tried-and-true suggestions for relieving caregiver stress:

-- Accept for help.
+- Accept help.
 Ask your siblings.
 Instead of mowing your parents’ or your own lawn, hire someone.
 Do the same for cooking dinner or shopping.

 - Prioritize.
 You are human and can only do so much.
 Do the most important things first.